cav119/Video-Chat-Web-App/README.md

 ## TODO (by priority)
 - LIMIT number of users in a room to 2 (do it client side or maybe server side)
 - Have room code panel at the top, and waiting to connect box on the room UI
-- upcoming calls: show time remaining and link to start these calls (and make sure all the cookies are set)
 - verify account firebase
 - Factor out frontend code from login and signup views
 - HIDE serviceAccountKey.json config as an env variable for security on deployment?